unik-name/help-unikname/docs/3-unikname-connect/integration-technology/oauth2.0-openidconnect/README.md

 <hbox>_See [How to get and setup the trust certificate for your website?](./../../howto-get-unikname-trust-certificate-organization)_</hbox>
 :heavy_check_mark: During the sign-up process you've received your Unikname-Connect Account ID and your API secret key.

-:book: We assume you're familiar with the Auth2.0 or OpenID protocol.
+:book: We assume you're familiar with the OAuth 2.0 or OpenID Connect protocols.
 :::

 <!-- 2021-02-10